All Episodes

 Atrocities against civilians and prisoners by Army soldiers during the Vietnam War were more common than originally disclosed to the public, according to a Los Angeles Times review of recently unsealed government files.

-He's uh putting himself back together.
+He's putting himself back together.

 He's a serious contender now.

-Some 9,000 pages of records, the largest collection of documented war crimes in Vietnam, uh, include sworn witness testimony, investigative files, status reports for top military brass that detail 320 wartime atrocities substantiated by the Army.
+Some 9,000 pages of records, the largest collection of documented war crimes in Vietnam, include sworn witness testimony, investigative files, status reports for top military brass that detail 320 wartime atrocities substantiated by the Army.

-Still few soldiers were held accountable for their war crimes, according to the newspaper's findings, which appeared in the Sunday edition of the Los Angeles Times.
+Still, few soldiers were held accountable for their war crimes, according to the newspaper's findings, which appeared in the Sunday edition of the Los Angeles Times.

 I knew that AP would find all of this.